zlatozar/study-paip/ch01/Readme.md

   function-body...)
 ```
 - The funny #' notation maps from the name of a function to the function itself.
+It denotes function when this function is not in 'functional position' (first in a list)
 - Use `C-c C-d C-d` to see documentation with Slime or in REPL `(?? '<symbol>)`
 - Only the value `nil` is considered false; all other values are considered true.
 - Use `trace` to see passed values to the function then `untrace`